 The Cask of Amontillado by legendary writer Edgar Allan Poe is a chilling tale of revenge.
 Written at the end of Poe's life, the themes of revenge, substance abuse, remorse, delusion, pride, and freedom create a chilling story and possibly give us a glimpse into the author's mind.

 Revenge can be considered the main The Cask of Amontillado theme.
 The very first line of the story is “The thousand injuries of Fortunato I had borne as I best could; but when he ventured upon insult I vowed revenge."
 The next few paragraphs elaborate on what he considers revenge.
 He speaks of true revenge being one where the person taking revenge does not face any consequences, and the one facing revenge is aware of who has brought about the punishment.
 This basically outlines the entire plot, where Montresor carefully plans a murder where he will not be caught, and Fortunato will know at the end that it was Montresor who killed him.
+You have to highlight this information in case you have an assignment for school, as it is a crucial part of the story, so don't forget to include it or ask to do so essay writers if you have asked for help in write my essay.

-Montresor comes across as a man who calculates and keeps track of every slight and insult towards him.
-Revenge becomes an all-consuming obsession after Fortunato commits thousands of injuries and insults upon him.
+Montresor comes across as a man who calculates and keeps track of every slight insult towards him.
+Revenge becomes an all-consuming obsession after Fortunato commits thousands of injuries and insults him.
 Montresor never allows Fortunato to feel as if he has any dislike towards him because he knows that for his plan of revenge to work, Fortunato must trust him.
 So despite his intense hatred, he manages to put on a smiling and friendly face.

 It is interesting to note that Montresor’s family motto translates to "No one wounds (or "attacks") me with impunity."
 This implies that his family has always considered revenge an important element of their honor.